 A parent who is dissatisfied with the way the school has dealt with a bullying incident can ask the chair of governors to look into the matter.
 The governing body responds within ten days to any request from a parent to investigate incidents of bullying.
-In all cases the governing body notifies the Headteacher, and asks him/her to conduct an investigation into the case- this may be delegated to one of the Assistant Heads, and to report back to a representative of the governing body.
+In all cases the governing body notifies the Headteacher, and asks him/her to conduct an investigation into the case- this may be delegated to the Associate Head, and to report back to a representative of the governing body.
 The governing body then report their findings to the parent.